-- Named “Environmental Law Lawyer of the Year” for the Manchester, New Hampshire area by Best Lawyers in America® for 2012
+- Named “Environmental Law Lawyer of the Year” for the Manchester, New Hampshire area by Best Lawyers in America® for 2012 and 2021

 - Named to New Hampshire Magazine's list of New Hampshire's top attorneys

-Member, American Bar Association and Section on Environment, Energy and Resources
+- Member, American Bar Association and Section on Environment, Energy and Resources

-Member, New Hampshire Bar Association
+- Member, New Hampshire Bar Association

-Fellow, New Hampshire Bar Foundation
+- Fellow, New Hampshire Bar Foundation

-Beliveau, Mark.
+- Beliveau, Mark.
 Institutional Controls in New Hampshire.
 Implementing Institutional Controls at Brownfields and Other Contaminated Sites, American Bar Association, Second Edition, May 2012.

 - Beliveau, Mark.
 Environmental Permitting: The Role of Local Officials.
 New Hampshire Municipal Law Lecture Series, 2006.

 - Beliveau, Mark.
 Water, Wetlands and the Role of Local Government.
 New Hampshire Municipal Law Lecture Series, 2003.

-Member, Town of Lee, New Hampshire Planning Board, 1990 – 2001 and 2008 - present
+- Member, Town of Lee, New Hampshire Planning Board, 1990 – 2001 and 2008 - present

 - Assisting with the investigation, acquisition, remediation and reuse of Brownfields sites